 Let them use your product by offering a trial.

-You can also provide your prospects the satisfaction conviction by giving them refunds, in case they don’t like your product.
+You can also provide your prospects the satisfaction conviction by giving them refunds if they don’t like your product.

-Try to raise as many objections that can arise in the mind of your prospect, then resolve it in your copy.
+Try to raise as many objections that can arise in your prospect’s mind, then resolve it in your copy.

 Never confuse the reader.
 Remember that a confused prospect never buys.